the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 The `searchKey` has to be set before each request is made.
 It reflects the `searchTerm`.
 You might wonder: Why don't we use the `searchTerm` in the first place?
+That's a crucial part to understand before continuing with the implementation.
 The `searchTerm` is a fluctuant variable, because it gets changed every time you type into the Search input field.
 However, in the end you will need a non fluctuant variable.
 It determines the recent submitted search term to the API and can be used to retrieve the correct result from the map of results.
-It is a pointer to your current result in the cache.
+It is a pointer to your current result in the cache and thus can be used to display the current result in your `render()` method.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~